Criminal Justice Programs

 The WOU Criminal Justice program combines strong liberal arts curriculum with a rigorous set of core classes and specialized elective coursework in law enforcement, corrections and community crime prevention.

 We offer six unique programs in Criminal Justice.
-Use the list of programs to the right to learn more about each of these exciting (and mostly online) programs.
+Use the links above to learn more about each of these exciting (and mostly online) programs.

 Degree requirements in the Criminal Justice industry vary by position, rank, location, and many other factors.
 Many positions require applicants to hold a BA/BS degree to be considered.
 Other positions that do not require a degree often have a financial incentive for degree-holders and/or an opportunity to advance more quickly.